arnovb-github/PoshCommence/readme.md

 It is up to you how you want to code this.
 Using [strong-typing](https://en.wikipedia.org/wiki/Strong_and_weak_typing) for defining related columns is mandatory, this is by design.

+Usage:
 `Get-CmcFieldValues CategoryName Field1Name, Field2Name -RelatedColumns $rc1, $rc2`

-So, we can read columns from a category with ease.
 You can also supply filters with `-Filters`.
 For every filtertype there is a cmdlet:

 `Get-CmcFilterF [-ClauseNumber] <int> [-FieldName] <string> [-Qualifier] <FilterQualifier> [-FieldValue] <string> [[-FieldValue2] <string>] [-MatchCase] [-Except] [-OrFilter] [<CommonParameters>]`